How Much Do Movers Cost in 2026?

 Realistic 2026 cross-country moving prices by home size and route — full-service vs container vs rental truck, with real coast-to-coast examples.

-Direct answer: what long-distance movers actually charge in 2026, how the bill is calculated line by line, and the variables that move it most.
+Direct answer: our editorial cost estimates for long-distance moves in 2026, how the bill is calculated line by line, and the variables that move it most.

 Verify your shortlist and tighten your estimate before you book.